Local-global principles for multinorm tori over semi-global fields: Local-Global Principles for Product of norms from more than two extensions

 \end{proof}

 \begin{lemma} Let $K$ be a complete discretely valued field with residue field $\kappa$ and $F$ be the function field of a curve over $K.$ Assume that $L_i,$ $1\leq i \leq m,$ are finite Galois extensions of degree $n_i$, where $n_i$ is a natural number not divisible by $\text{char}(\kappa)$.
+Let $\XX$ be a regular proper model of $F$ such that the union of $ram_{\XX}(L_i/F)$ and the reduced special fibre $X$ is a union of regular curves with normal crossings.
 Let $T_{L/F}$ denote the multinorm torus associated to the extensions $L_i/F$.
-Let $\XX$ be a regular proper model of $F$ such that the union of $ram_{\XX}(L_i/F)$ and the reduced special fibre $X$ is a union of regular curves with normal crossings.
 Assume that the natural maps

 are surjective for $1 \leq i \leq m$.
 Let $(P,U)$ be a branch.\\

 Then the natural map

 is surjective.